 Although we may not sway devoted Traeger users, we hope this article shows why we at Friendly Fires believe the Green Mountain Grills Pellet Grills offer better value for your money and greater performance than the Traeger family of pellet grills.

-Have a look at the models we carry below, you can purchase online or in any one of our four locations.
+Have a look at the models we carry below, you can purchase online or in any one of our five locations.